Clarity-Digital-Twin/brain-go-brrr/README.md

     (Implementation correct but 22% BAC too poor for use)
 ```

+Notes for clarity (no behavior change):
+- QC/Autoreject runs in the API and example analysis flows.
+Training/eval scripts and the archived TUEV classifier do not use the QC controller.
+- EEGPT sampling/windows: TUAB abnormality uses 256 Hz with 4 s windows.
+TUEV (archived) used 200 Hz with 5 s windows per the EEGPT reference; no Autoreject or normalization there.

 **Key Design Principles:**
 - **Parallel, not sequential** - EEGPT and YASA run independently
 - **Flexible channel support** - YASA works with 1-256 channels